 Generally speaking, you do not need a referral to a med spa as the treatments aren’t surgical in nature.
 That being said, it is still best to consult with your primary doctor prior to proceeding with any treatments offered by a med spa to ensure that there isn’t anything in your medical history that could be aggravated or cause complications from a med spa treatment.
 Your doctor will also want to know if you have had a med spa treatment so that information can be included in your overall medical history.
 The med spa you are interested in will let you know if a doctor’s referral is required for a visit, but as most treatments are cosmetic, there shouldn’t be an issue.

 If you are looking for a medspa in Cary, NC, Contact InShape Medical today.
-Please give us a call or book an appointment.
+Please give us a contact or book an appointment.
 We are conveniently located at 107 Edinburgh S. Drive, Suite 215 Cary, NC 27511.
-We serve clients from Cary NC, Raleigh NC, Durham NC, Chapel Hill NC, Apex NC, Pittsboro NC, and Garner NC.
+We serve clients from Cary NC, West Raleigh NC, Apex NC, Morrisville NC, Clegg NC, Preston NC, Durham NC, and surrounding areas.